idia640/presentations/week07/PITCHME.md

 ---

 ## Values and emotions are inextricably bound

-To be persuasive, you must know your user
+*To be persuasive, you must know your user and what motivates him/her*

-Note:

-Motivation

 ---